menpo/landmarkerio-server/README.md

 Templates restrict the set of allowed annotations and give the annotations semantic meaning.
-The user of the server has full control over what annotations the user of landmarker.io should fill in by declaring *templates*.
+The user of the server has full control over what annotations the user of landmarker.io should complete by declaring *templates*.
 A template file is simple a `.txt` file.
 The filename is the name of the template.
 An example template is provided below.